quantumscience/books/docs/10-Anthropology/Covidism/00-memorandum.md

 - creating economic addiction
 - viral behavior in society
 - endgame for the free market
 - end of civil liberties
+- contact tracing and privacy intrusion
+- falsification of statistics with multimorbidity cases

 ## Condemning the Covidism
 - repression and privatization of public health
 - decline of scientific research and education
 - denying fundamental civil rights in global scale

+## Petition